FUNMILAYO-SHODIMU/Analyzing-Socio-economic-Indicators-to-Address-SDG-Goal-1-No-Poverty-Group-1-Project/README.md

    - Propose data-driven recommendations for effective poverty alleviation.

 - In this group project, I played the role as the team lead for 30 women, I took the responsibility for coordinating and managing both the people and our project from ideation to execution,leveraged skills in Project Management, team collaboration, communication, leadership and general soft skills.
-Also, I leveraged my skills in AI prompt to generate a dataset for SDG 1 by telling my objectives to ChatGPT using the appropraite prompt.
+Also, I leveraged my skills in AI prompt to generate a dataset for SDG 1 by telling my objectives to ChatGPT using the appropriate prompt.

  - This is a group project for Group 1, Data for Impact Analytics Women Techsters BootCamp for Cohort 3 Y2024, an initiative of Tech4dev.
 Using advanced data analytics, we designed a dashboard to help stakeholders make data-driven decisions.
 SDG 1 aims to end poverty in all its forms worldwide by 2030.